toscasterre/thesis-forecasting/body/03-data_ingestion_and_spatial_operations.md

 +++ {"citation-manager": {"citations": {"1xb31": [{"id": "7765261/NQ8DBQNG", "source": "zotero"}], "ge16g": [{"id": "7765261/574YW5KY", "source": "zotero"}], "jf5wt": [{"id": "7765261/NQ8DBQNG", "source": "zotero"}], "tcloo": [{"id": "7765261/2TTUU9QV", "source": "zotero"}]}}, "tags": []}

-The data available ranges from the first of June, 2015, to the first of October, 2020, totalling to 15.842.891 observations.
+The data available ranges from the first of June, 2015, to the first of October, 2020, totalling 15.842.891 observations.
 Data was made available in Excel spreadsheets, following the [Office Open XML SpreadsheetML File Format](https://docs.microsoft.com/en-us/openspecs/office_standards/ms-xlsx/f780b2d6-8252-4074-9fe3-5d7bc4830968) (the `.xlsx` file format).
 Python"s Pandas library has methods to read `.xlsx` files; however, given how big these files are, data manipulation would have proven unfeasible.

-For this reason, we resorted to some useful and popular open source tools, which we used to build `bash` scripts and functions to automate conversion from `.xlsx` to `.csv` files, perform some elementary data cleaning and load the data into a local PostgreSQL database.
+For this reason, we resorted to some useful and popular open source tools, which we used to build `bash` scripts and functions to automate the conversion from `.xlsx` to `.csv` files, perform some elementary data cleaning and load the data into a local PostgreSQL database.
 Format conversion to Comma-Separated Values (`.csv`) was performed using [`csvkit`](https://github.com/wireservice/csvkit), a Python package to perform basic operations on `.csv` files from the command line.
 Being written in Python, `csvkit` can be slow.
 However, as part of a major trend for several command-line applications, `csvkit` was rewritten in Rust, a fast and secure programming language whose popularity has been rising in the last couple of years <cite id="jf5wt">(Perkel, 2020)</cite>.
 Much alike Julia <cite id="ge16g">(Perkel, 2019)</cite>, Rust is becoming a tool for data science, as well as scientific computing (for example in bio-statistics) as it is "a language that offer[s] the "expressiveness" of Python but the speed of languages such as C and C++" <cite id="1xb31">(Perkel, 2020)</cite>.

 The Rust port of `csvkit` is called [`xsv`](https://github.com/BurntSushi/xsv), and is blazing fast.
-Much alike `awk` <cite id="tcloo">(<i>Gawk - GNU Project - Free Software Foundation (FSF)</i>, n.d.)</cite>, `xsv` can perform filtering operations, but also joins and partitions, as well as computing summary statistics. `xsv` does not offer format conversion (yet), but was used to filter out a negligible number of invalid observations from each original `.xslx` files (after the conversion to `.csv`), and select only the columns that would enter the final dataset.
+Much like `awk` <cite id="tcloo">(<i>Gawk - GNU Project - Free Software Foundation (FSF)</i>, n.d.)</cite>, `xsv` can perform filtering operations, but also joins and partitions, as well as computing summary statistics. `xsv` does not offer format conversion (yet), but was used to filter out a negligible number of invalid observations from each original `.xslx` files (after the conversion to `.csv`), and select only the columns that would enter the final dataset.

 Finally, `psql` (PostgreSQL"s command line utility) was used to upload the "clean" data into a local database instance.
 PostgreSQL was also used to perform basic survey statistics, like computing the number of rows, and data aggregation (such as counting the number of observations by year).
 Looking at the frequency tables by year, there appears to be an oddly small number of observations from 2018.
 This is because there is indeed missing data from June 2018 until the end of the year.
 For this reason, we chose to work only with data from June 2015 to the end of May 2018.